SkafteNicki/py_uci/README.md

 # py_uci

-WORK IN PROGRESS

 Python library for loading data from the UCI Machine Learning Repository.
-I created this reposatory since I needed to test out some algorithms on multiple datasets and could not find a simple way to
+I created this repository since I needed to test out some algorithms on multiple datasets and could not find a simple python API that can be used to download a bunch of datasets.
+Therefore I created this small repo.

 ## Install

 Simply clone the repo and install with `python setup.py install`.
 The repo depends mostly on numpy, pandas and other build in library.
-If you are running python through anaconda you should be good to go.
+If you are running python through anaconda, you should be good to go.

 ## How to use